Submit Article

 What Were the Facts of This Case?

-On 26 February 2006, an extraordinary general meeting of the management corporation of Phoenix Court was held.
-Ten subsidiary proprietors were elected as members of the sale committee (“the SC”) to effectuate the collective sale.
-Only the third respondent was elected as a member of the SC at that meeting.
-Subsequently, on 16 April 2006, the Majority Owners—owners of 46 out of 47 units—entered into a collective sale agreement (“the CSA”), setting out their intention to sell their respective lots collectively and the terms on which such sale was to take place.
+The statutory scheme required the Majority Owners to satisfy qualifying thresholds and to follow procedural steps before applying to the Board for approval.
+The Majority Owners held an extraordinary general meeting of the management corporation on 26 February 2006, at which ten subsidiary proprietors were elected as members of the sale committee (“the SC”) to effectuate the collective sale.
+Only the third respondent was elected as a member of the SC at that time.
+Subsequently, on 16 April 2006, the Majority Owners entered into a collective sale agreement (“the CSA”) setting out their intention to sell their respective lots collectively and the terms on which such sale would take place.
 On that day, the second respondent became a member of the SC.

-The appeal raised several interrelated legal issues.
-First, the appellants argued that the respondents had no locus standi to make the application to the Board because the S&P Agreement did not specify the proposed method of distributing the sale proceeds, allegedly in violation of s 84A(1) of the Land Titles (Strata) Act.
-The appellants framed this as a jurisdictional defect: if the statutory requirement was not met, the application would be incompetent.
+The Court of Appeal had to determine whether the statutory requirements under the Land Titles (Strata) Act were satisfied, particularly those in s 84A.
+The appellants’ first and most prominent argument was that the respondents had no locus standi to make the application to the Board because the S&P Agreement did not specify the proposed distribution method for sale proceeds, allegedly in violation of s 84A(1).
+The appellants framed this as a jurisdictional defect: if the S&P Agreement did not contain the required distribution method, the respondents could not properly apply to the Board.

-Third, the appellants argued that the respondents lacked locus standi under s 84A(2) because they were not authorised representatives of the Majority Owners for the purposes of making the application.
-Fourth, the appellants argued that there was no valid collective sale application for the Board to approve because the S&P Agreement was extended only after the termination of the CSA, and therefore, or alternatively, the S&P Agreement had terminated pursuant to clause 3 thereof.
-These arguments required the Court to consider whether the CSA and S&P Agreement operated independently or sequentially within the statutory scheme.
+Third, the appellants contended that the respondents lacked locus standi under s 84A(2) because they were not authorised representatives of the Majority Owners for the purposes of making the application.
+Fourth, the appellants argued that there was no valid collective sale application for the Board to approve because the S&P Agreement was extended only after the termination of the CSA, and therefore the application was incompetent.
+Alternatively, they argued that the S&P Agreement had terminated pursuant to its own clause (cl 3), undermining the basis for the Board’s approval.

 How Did the Court Analyse the Issues?